jimbaker/socket-reboot/README.md

 PLEASE NOTE
 -----------

-This spike captures a snapshot of the work prior to it being completed and merged into [Jython trunk](http://hg.python.org/jython), where it is now complete.
-In particular, UDP, server sockets, poll, etc, etc, are now implemented and 100% of test_socket tests are passing, 100% of the requests test suite, and pip now works.
+This spike captures a snapshot of the work prior to it being completed and merged into [Jython trunk](http://hg.python.org/jython).
+In particular, UDP, server sockets, poll, etc, etc, are now implemented.
+100% of test_socket tests are passing, 100% of the requests test suite, and pip now works.

-But this document is still useful for understanding the design and should be updated.
+But this document is still useful for understanding the design.
+At some point, it should be updated howewver.

 Motivation